 ‘What time did you go for this walk?’

 ‘I left the room by 8:36 pm.
 I actually meant to check on my roommates – Lance and Seth who had been out of the room.’

 ‘Why would you ever want to check up on me?
 Loser!.’
 Lance quickly replied, sounding disgusted.

 ‘Shut up soldier!’
 Sergeant Price said sternly, pointing his right index finger at Lance.

 ‘So, why didn’t you come back before 9 pm?’
 Sergeant Price asked Forester.

-At this point, Forester was torn between his convictions as a Christian, and telling the truth.
-If he said he heard a noise, and then an argument and then haven walked towards the noise, he found Adam holding General Ashford in his arms; it was going to be a messy issue, both for Adam and himself.
+At this point, Forester was torn between his convictions as a Christian and telling the truth.
+If he said he heard a noise, and then an argument and then having walked towards the direction of the noise, he found Adam holding General Ashford in his arms; it was going to be a messy issue, both for Adam and himself.

 ‘Lord, I need your help.’
 Adam said under his breath.